 There are several, and can vary from role to role, season to season.
 The principal responsibilities include:

 • Develop/document goals with your supervisor

 • Attend weekly intern meetings featuring special guest speakers & customized career programming

-• Represent INTLCTR at meetings and city-wide events
+• Represent The International Center at naturalization ceremonies and other city-wide events

-• Support INTLCTR’s virtual programming and development initiatives
+• Support The International Center’s virtual programming and development initiatives

 • Provide research support for special projects and ongoing programs

-• Assist INTLCTR with fundraising and special events
+• Assist The International Center with fundraising and special events

 • Serve as an organizational ambassador in recruiting future interns and volunteers

 What are the preferred qualifications to be a successful intern?

 • Excellent interpersonal skills

 • Excellent writing skills